-My friend Billy, from Kentucky, has the most fabulous gift of being able to tell stories… and I don’t really mean just tell; he brings them to life.
+I was thinking back to one summer I spent in New England, and these thoughts popped into my head… My friend Billy, from Kentucky, has the most fabulous gift of being able to tell stories… and I don’t really mean just tell; he brings them to life.
 Billy maintains that his Dad was even better.
-The way that many Americans do this has always struck me, be it through narration, song or film.
+The way that many Americans do this has always struck me, be it through narration, song or film (scroll to the bottom for more examples).
 And this song here is a perfect example, from my youth.

 I remember when there was always a map showing Phnom Penh on the news.
 It sounded exotic and interesting.
 People seemed to be getting their knickers in a twist about the place.
+Maybe this was one of the early seeds of my travel bug.
 I was quite young: the Vietnem War was in full swing.
 And then, when I found my own musical tastes some eight or nine years later, I got into the Woodstock Album.
 This was my introduction to Arlo Guthrie and I shortly afterwards discovered this tune: it was the most fantastic storytelling-song I had ever heard, and to this day never have I heard a better one.
 It blew me away.

 Arlo Guthrie was the son of the folk singer Woody Guthrie, who hobo-ed around the dust bowl writing songs about the results, or rather victims, of the “American Dream” he came across.
 He suffered from the terrible Huntingdon’s disease.
 Sadly, this is hereditary.
 After Woody’s death, a suitcase of unsung lyrics was found in the attic and the niece, I think, or maybe his widow, I can’t remember, but whoever was the surviving heir, had to decide what to do with them.
 Woody by this time had become a virtual patron saint of folk song, patriotism (“This Land is Your Land”) and generally standing up for the working people of the good ol’ US of A. He counted Bob Dylan amongst his followers.
 In the end the heir decided that the living musician most in harmony with Woody’s worldview was … Billy Bragg, another songster in tune with the plight of the working people (although patently not American).
 He was over-awed by the compliment and called in some American musicians (Wilko) to help put some tunes to the long-lost lyrics.
 Finally, the Americans and Billy Bragg fell out, after making a cracking album together, largely because they could not countenance a Brit being given rights to part of their musical folk history.
 That is where Arlo’s pedigree comes from.
 From the very roots of American folk, from the depths of the dust bowl at the time when Scott-Fitzgerald was gathering material for “The Great Gatsby” and Steinbeck’s “Of Mice and Men” was being played out for real in Texas and the surrounding states.
 Arlo came along in the next generation: hippies and flower power.
 These were the heirs of Woody Guthrie’s times.
 But Arlo in many ways honoured and maintained his father’s legacy, bringing with him the tradition of storytelling to observe life as it was in the USA at the time.
 And what a compellingly-told, laugh-out-loud-funny story it is in “Alice’s Restaurant”.
 So close your eyes, follow the tale and listen.